Guatemala Entry Requirements

 Prohibited Items

-• Narcotics and illegal drugs - severe penalties
+• Drugs and narcotics - strict enforcement with severe penalties

 Restricted Items